-Regular review of the placement/location of Internal Audit team members will be completed to ensure independence, taking into account the consultancy work individual Internal Auditors have performed when completing assurance engagements.
-Internal Auditors will not provide assurance in areas where they have been involved in advising management.
+Regular review of the placement/location of IA team members will be completed to ensure independence, taking into account the consultancy work individual internal auditors have performed when completing assurance engagements.
+Internal auditors will not provide assurance in areas where they have been involved in advising management.

-The internal audit service will also have free and unrestricted access to the Head of Paid Service and the Board.
+The internal audit service will also have free and unrestricted access to the Chief Executive and the Audit & Governance Committee.

-The CAE will confirm to the Board, at least annually, the organisational independence of the internal audit activity.
+The Head of Audit & Governance will confirm to the Audit & Governance Committee, at least annually, the organisational independence of the internal audit activity.